EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

 ## Introduction
 The purpose of this tutorial is to explain how to train your own convolutional neural network object detection classifier for multiple objects, starting from scratch.
 At the end of this tutorial, you will have a program that can identify and draw boxes around specific objects in pictures, videos, or in a webcam feed.

 There are several good tutorials available for how to use TensorFlow’s Object Detection API to train a classifier for a single object.
 However, these usually assume you are using a Linux operating system.
 If you’re like me, you might be a little hesitant to install Linux on your high-powered gaming PC that has the sweet graphics card you’re using to train a classifier.
-The Object Detection API seems to have been developed on a Linux-based OS, so to set up TensorFlow to train a model on Windows, there are several workarounds that need to be used in place of commands that would work fine on Linux.
+The Object Detection API seems to have been developed on a Linux-based OS.
+To set up TensorFlow to train a model on Windows, there are several workarounds that need to be used in place of commands that would work fine on Linux.
 Also, this tutorial provides instructions for training a classifier that can detect multiple objects, not just one.

 The tutorial is written for Windows 10, and it will also work for Windows 7 and 8.
 The general procedure can also be used for Linux operating systems, but file paths and package installation commands will need to change accordingly.